ciberkleid/carvel-demo/README.md

 This command can take some time to complete.
 When it is done, use `git status` to see the changes.
+You should see a new directory with Redis resources, as well as the vendir lock file.

 #### Generate YAML config